ziorwebdev/easy-file-uploader/readme.txt

 3. Screenshot of the Elementor form builder with the DragDrop upload field.

 == Changelog ==

+= 1.1.8 =
+- Fix: Elementor editor preview for drag and drop uploader field

 = 1.1.6 =
 - Add default settings values for button label, max file size, and file types